Budget-Lab-Yale/Tax-Simulator/README.md

 # Tax-Simulator
-Microsimulation model of US federal tax system
+Microsimulation model of the US federal tax system